P.E

 Subject organisation and pedagogy

 Children from Year 1 to year 6 have two PE lessons per week of 45 minutes with a qualified sport coach.
-We also employ a specialised dance and gymnastics coach to lead these subjects.
+We also employ a specialised dance teacher to lead the dance curriculum.

 We promote physical activity at all available parts of the school day through active breaks, The Daily mile, active travel, active learning in English and Maths through Tagtiv8.